Mauritius ornate day gecko: Reproduction

 In 2014, an experiment with five Mauritius ornate day geckos was launched to space in order to test the effect of microgravity on gecko reproduction.
 The geckos died from a combination of factors due to a loss of communication with the satellite, including a life support malfunction which deactivated the heating system.

 Care and maintenance in captivity

 These animals should be housed in pairs in a well planted enclosure.
 The temperature should be between 26 and 28 C during the day and dropped to around 20 °C at night.
-The humidity should be maintained between 50 and 60% during the day and 80–90% at night.
+The humidity should be maintained at 50–60% during the day and 80–90% at night.
 In captivity, these animals can be fed with crickets, wax moth larvae, fruit flies, mealworms and houseflies.